 A term life insurance policy gives you coverage for a set amount of time, usually 10 to 30 years.
-If you die during that time, the loved ones you’ve listed on your policy get a death benefit.
+If you die during that time, the loved ones you’ve listed on your policy as beneficiaries get a death benefit.
 But if you're still alive by the time your policy expires, your coverage will end.

-Do you still need life insurance after your term policy expires?
+Why would you still need life insurance after your policy expires?

-Still have loved ones who rely on your financial support
+Have loved ones who still rely on your financial support

 Are still paying off large debts, like a mortgage